fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ### Saving the token to the browser's local storage

-Our application has a small flaw: if the browser is refreshed (eg. pressig F5), the user's login information disappears.
+Our application has a small flaw: if the browser is refreshed (eg. pressing F5), the user's login information disappears.

 This problem is easily solved by saving the login details to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.